 Kertesz and Mirleau (2004) the external source is the main reason for the inputs of organo-sulfur into the soil environments.
-The conversion of organic and inorganic sulfur in soil by the catalytic reaction proceeds by the microbial action.
+The conversion of inorganic and organic sulfur present in the soil by the catalytic reaction proceeds by the microbial action.
 The modern molecular techniques are learned about the composition of soil microbial communities.
-This paper shows how one soil species may play a role in soil Organophosphorous cycle.
-The soil microbes play an important role in the plant nutrition.
+This paper shows how a specific soil species may play a role in soil Organophosphorous cycle.
+The soil microbes play a vital role in the plant nutrition.

 According to Castro et al., (2009), plants and microorganisms have relationships with each other for the growth of plant and microbes.
 In their paper, they considered four measure classes of signals which have a participation in interactions.
-They discussed the different challenges like Chemical communication for interkingdom signaling is a challenge.
+They discussed the different challenges like Chemical communication for inter-kingdom signaling is a challenge.
 Beside it, the further challenge is to determine the role played by phytohormones and other plant-derived metabolites such as NAEs, alkamides, and VOCs in the physiology of microorganisms.

 Marinkovic et al., (2012) analyze the location for the presence of microbes and stated that microbial groups are found in all locations and these are uneven because of the types of soil.
-In their study, N-fixers and fungi were present in the rich quantity at the location of Petrovaradin and Vršacon cambisol, and a small quantity at these location Morovic -on pseudogley.
+In their study, Nfixers and fungi were present in the rich quantity at the location of Petrovaradin and Vršacon cambisol, and a small quantity at these location Morovic -on pseudogley.